densmoreb1/DataStructures/queues.md

 Queues are like picking a ticket at the DMV and waiting your turn to be next in line.
 ![](images/90.jpeg)

-When something is added to a queue, it is added to the end of the line waiting it's turn to be reminded that they forgot some documents they needed to take the driver's ed test
+When something is added to a queue, it is added to the end of the line waiting it's turn just to be reminded that they forgot some documents they needed to take the driver's ed test.

+It can also be thought as "First In First Out".

+## Using code to represent a queue
+`x = []`

+In python, this is how you represent a list.
+We will treat this list as a queue.

+### Enqueue
+When inserting into a queue, the value always goes at the end of the list.

+`x.append(value)`

+Appending will always go to the end of the list.

+What is the performance when inserting into a queue?

+O(1) because the end is always known

+### Dequeue